dunderhay/CCTV-v380-pro/blog/findings.md

 As per [RFC2326](https://tools.ietf.org/html/rfc2326), RTSP shares the same authentication schemes as HTTP.
 Any form of authentication is better than none.

 ---
-### Sending Wi-Fi SSID and Password in Cleartext
+### Finding #3: Wi-Fi SSID and Password Sent in Cleartext

 During configuration of the device, I noticed that the CCTV Camera is sending the Wi-Fi SSID (`AAAAA`) and password (`somesecurepassword`) in cleartext to the relay server.

 <p align="center">
   <img src="wireshark-cleartext-wifi-password.png" />
 </p>

+This could be an interesting area for additional research.

 ---
-### Who is Brute Forcing Credentials for Device 12345678
+### Not really a finding...

-When first testing my password capturing script, I was super excited to see a username and password roll in within a few seconds.
+When first testing my password capturing admin credentials script, I was super excited to see a username and password roll in within a few seconds.
 However, after repeating the process, I received a different password, and then another...
-It appears that someone is attempting to brute-force passwords for some camera devices.
+It appears that someone is attempting to brute-force passwords for some of these devices.

 ```
 [+] Valid relay server IP address found: 118.190.204.96:53067